-Comparison of Number of Steps for SSA and Explicit Tau-Leaping Algorithms
+Approximate Number of Explicit Tau-Leaping steps: 620

 Deterministic Simulation of a Model Containing a Discontinuity

 This example shows how to correctly build a SimBiology® model that contains discontinuities.

 The model you create in this example simulates the first-order elimination of a protein that is produced at a specified rate.
 The production rate contains two discontinuities.
 To simulate the model accurately, you must create events that are triggered at the time of the discontinuity.